OpenLiberty/ci.maven/README.md

             </configuration>
         </plugin>

+###### Using a packaged server

-* Use the `assemblyArchive` parameter to specify a compressed archive that contains Liberty Profile server files.
+Use the `assemblyArchive` parameter to specify a packaged server archive (created using `server package` command) that contains Liberty profile server files.
 For example:

         <plugin>
             <groupId>net.wasdev.wlp.maven.plugins</groupId>